Phone & video interviews

 Of course you'll want to do appropriate follow-up and thanks.

-Position of your laptop/computer for skype:
+Position of your laptop/computer for video:

-For a skype interview, make sure your webcam is at the same level as your face, so your interviewer views your face straight-on, and not from underneath.
+For a video interview, make sure your webcam is at the same level as your face, so your interviewer views your face straight-on, and not from underneath.
 You might need to place your laptop on something to elevate it.
 Check your background!

 Notes | documents exchanged with employer:

 Have a table or desk for any documents (resume, cover letter) you have sent the employer, any materials the employer has sent you, and any notes you've made in preparation.
 You can, and should, take notes as you speak.
-If it's an audio only interview, you can take more notes than would be appropriate in-person, especially if this helps you to focus and remember.
+If it's an audio-only interview, you can take more notes than would be appropriate in person, especially if this helps you to focus and remember.
 Don't let note-taking distract you from listening and speaking, but do use note-taking to remember what is said to you.
 Also, if you use notes to remind yourself of things you want to remember to say, don't sound like you're reading!